HaseebIqbal33/task-management-backend/README.md

 - **JWT Authentication:** Secure endpoints with JSON Web Tokens.
 - **Data Validation:** Basic input validation using middleware or libraries.
 - **Error Handling:** Proper error handling and graceful error responses.
-- **Testing:** Unit and/or integration tests for core functionalities.

 ## Technologies Used